carneades/carneades-4/README.md

 using grounded, complete, preferred and stable semantics.

-Please see the Carneades blog at <https://carneades.github.io/> for possible announcements about a roadmap for developing this experimental version further.
+Please see the Carneades blog at <https://carneades.github.io/> for announcements about the further development of this version.

 See the INSTALL.md file in the same directory as this README for installation instructions.